Central Zone Fishing

 SHEVLIN YOUTH FISHING POND: rainbow trout

-SOUTH TWIN LAKE: Rainbow trout
+SOUTH TWIN LAKE: rainbow trout

 SUTTLE LAKE: brown trout, kokanee

-TAYLOR LAKE: rainbow trout and largemouth bass
+TAYLOR LAKE (Wasco County): rainbow trout, largemouth bass

 WALTON LAKE: rainbow trout